w3c/wcag3/guidelines/groups/help-and-feedback/help-available/sensory-characteristics.md

 :::tests
 <b>Procedure</b>
 1. Find all references in the web page that mention the shape, size, or position of an object.
 For each such item:
-2. Check that the reference contains additional information that allows the item to be located and identified without any knowledge of its shape, size, or relative position.
+2. Check that the reference includes additional information that allows the item to be located and identified without any knowledge of its shape, size, or relative position.

 <b>Expected Results</b>
 * #1 is true.